puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policy-map-chrome-to-newedge.md

 # Google Chrome to Microsoft Edge policy mapping

 This article maps the Google Chrome policies to the relevant Microsoft Edge policies supported in version 80.
+For Microsoft Edge Legacy policies see the [Microsoft Edge Legacy to Microsoft Edge policy mapping](microsoft-edge-policy-map-legacy-to-newedge.md) article.

 > [!NOTE]
 > The mapping provided below is meant to help with your initial deployment of Microsoft Edge version 80.
 For a definitive list of the latest policies see: